mlcommons/ck/docs/tutorials/mlperf-inference-submission.md

 See [this PR](https://github.com/mlcommons/ck/pull/619) prepared by the [open taskforce](../mlperf-education-workgroup.md) during the public hackathon to add Neural Magic's Deepsparse BERT backend for MLPerf to the CM automation.

+*We currently support BERT large model int 8 targetting CPU only.
+CUDA may come soon...*

 #### ONNX runtime CPU